15 Amazing Facts About Ruth Bader Ginsburg

-By speaking up when her conservative colleagues arrive at a decision she believes to be regressive, Ginsburg, Hirshman argues, is planting “seeds” of social progress, lending her powerful words to the movements that will effect change from the ground up.
+By speaking up when her conservative colleagues arrived at a decision she believed to be regressive, Hirshman argued that Ginsburg planted “seeds” of social progress, lending her powerful words to the movements that effected change from the ground up.

 Ginsburg and O’Connor jointly decided that they would use jabots to carve out a visual space of their own in what would otherwise be a sea of black robes and ties.
 “You know, the standard robe is made for a man because it has a place for the shirt to show, and the tie,” Ginsburg told The Washington Post in 2009.
 “So Sandra Day O’Connor and I thought it would be appropriate if we included as part of our robe something typical of a woman.”
-According to Carmon and Knizhnik, Ginsburg breaks out one of two collars on decision days.
-A lace collar featuring gold trim and charms, a gift from one of her former clerks, serves as her majority-opinion collar, while a mirrored bib necklace she was gifted at Glamour’s 2012 Women of the Year awards is what she wears when her side has come up short.
+According to Carmon and Knizhnik, Ginsburg broke out one of two collars on decision days: A lace collar featuring gold trim and charms, a gift from one of her former clerks, served as her majority-opinion collar, while a mirrored bib necklace she was gifted at Glamour’s 2012 Women of the Year awards is what she wore when her side had come up short.
 “It looks fitting for dissent,” she explained after she broke it out for her 2014 Hobby Lobby opinion.

 12. Ruth Bader Ginsburg and Antonin Scalia really were “best buddies.”